 You can bring any questions or comments to our next MLM Millionaire Club coaching call.
-And remember, Club members get 25% off private coaching with me!
+And remember, Club members can get private coaching with me too!
 I love working one-on-one with you!

 Dedicated to Your Success,

-You may also enjoy: MLMs, an Answer to These Economic Times, by Bess McCarty, as see in the December 2010 issue of the Network Marketing Business Journal.
+You may also enjoy: MLMs, an Answer to These Economic Times, by Bess McCarty, as seen in the December 2010 issue of the Network Marketing Business Journal.